 If you want to eat out, there's a growing number of local waterside restaurants - ask the friendly staff for recommendations.

 - Room service

-- Chill by the pool, spin discs in the lounge (there's a large collection of LPs and record player), check out the sauna and Jacuzzi, then spoil yourself with a massage or facial using delicious Kerstin and Florian products
+- Chill by the pool, spin discs in the lounge (there's a large collection of LPs and record player), check out the sauna, then spoil yourself with a massage or facial using delicious Kerstin and Florian products

 - Feeling energetic?
-Burn up some energy in the gym and ask reception about the private yoga classes
+Burn up some energy in the mini-gym and ask reception about the private yoga classes

 - Borrow one of the hotel bicycles and whizz up the coastline or into Palma along the seafront path - no hills!